Skip to main content

 How to Design a Payment System Architecture: 12 Essential Lessons for Building Scalable Financial Platforms

 Building a payment system that handles millions of transactions while maintaining security, compliance, and cost efficiency isn't just about moving money it's about mastering system architecture principles that apply across any complex, mission-critical platform.
-If you are looking to adopt agents into your payment infrastructure read 5-stages-of-deploying-agent-based-payment-systems.
-The framework used here is a a CTO-grade execution framework for speed, security, and cost control.

 What Are the Key Components of a Payment System Architecture?